300-276-Great Vocals

 Writer/Composer: Buddy Kaye / Ted Mossman (1945) Frederic Chopin

-Mr. C’s second entry in our ranking validates the fact that he could more than just croon—he could really SING!
+Mr. C’s 2nd entry in our ranking validates the fact, he could more than just croon—he could really SING!
 This massive hit from the mid 40s, based on Chopin’s Polonaise in A flat major, took off like so many of his other hits to #1, (10 straight weeks), adding to his legendary career that spanned 5 decades.
-It only confirmed his legacy of being one of the most popular singer/entertainers of the 20th century.
-He specialized in romantic ballads, and thrilled audiences with his relaxed, easy-going style for decades. singing from deep within with a convincing sincerity.
+It only confirmed his legacy of being one of the most popular singer / entertainers of the 20th century.
+He specialized in romantic ballads, and thrilled audiences with his relaxed, easy-going style for decades. as a TV Pop star, singing from deep within with a convincing sincerity.
 Yes, he sold over 100 million records…Relaxing and Totally Earnest!

 281. I BELIEVE IN YOU (1980)